Version 1.3 – dated: 12/02/2024

 The legal basis of the processing of Personal Data for the purposes of Service Provision and Newsletter is Article 6(1)(b) of the GDPR.
 This processing operations are required in order for us to provide the services, to respond to requests and/or to subscribe the newsletter.
 The provision of Personal Data for these purposes is optional, however, if you do not provide your data, we will not be able to provide you with the services, to respond to requests and/or to send the newsletter.
 You can always subscribe/unsubscribe the Newsletter by changing and/or updating your privacy preferences at “Edit profile” page accessible via the link at the foot of the newsletter or by writing to firstname.lastname@example.org.

-c. to carry out marketing activities, conduct studies, research, market analysis and send you advertising and information material related to the activities, the products and the services of Diennea.
-In accordance with the “Guidelines on Marketing and Against Spam – 4 July 2013 [Web doc 2542348]” issued by the Italian Data Protection Authority, if you decide to give your consent to receive information related to promotional activities of the Data Controller including market research, we inform you that said activity can be performed, as provided for in the applicable regulations, by way of “traditional methods” such as postal mail, a telephone operator, or “automated methods” such as e-mail, SMS and through the use social networks (“Marketing”).
+c. to carry out marketing activities, conduct studies, research, market analysis also by sending you a request for reviews, and send you advertising and information material related to the activities, the products and the services of Diennea by way of “traditional methods” such as postal mail, a telephone operator, or “automated methods” such as e-mail, SMS and through the use social networks (“Marketing”).

-d. to create user profiles by analysing preferences, habits, interests and consumption choices expressed through the use of the Site and the services offered, and, where appropriate, by using profiling cookies, in order to send you material and commercial communications and personalized promotions on the services offered by Diennea (“Profiling“).
+d. to create user profiles by analyzing preferences, habits, interests (e.g., interest in Diennea and its products and services through verification of opening (or not opening) follow-up emails sent after events as well as opening (or not opening) our newsletter and verification of any clicks being made within those communications) and consumption choices expressed through the use of the Site and the services offered, and, where appropriate, by using profiling cookies (“Profiling“), in order to share material and commercial communications and personalized promotions with you (see section 3.c. above ).

-The processing carried out for the Profiling purpose is based on your consent pursuant to Article 6(1)(a) of the GDPR, which may be collected through specific check-boxes or the cookie banner, or on legitimate interest of Diennea pursuant to Article 6(1)(f) of the GDPR.
+The processing carried out for the Profiling purpose is based on your consent pursuant to Article 6(1)(a) of the GDPR, which may be collected through specific check-boxes or the cookie banner, or on legitimate interest of Diennea pursuant to Article 6(1)(f) of the GDPR (e.g., in order to verify the opening (or not opening) of our follow-up emails and newsletter and any clicks being made within those communications).
 The provision of your Personal Data for this purpose is therefore entirely optional and does not affect your use of the services.
 You may oppose the processing of your Personal Data for Profiling purpose at any time by writing to firstname.lastname@example.org.

 e. to fulfill the obligations provided for by law, regulations or EU legislation or request from competent Authorities (“Compliance”).